freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-developers/creating-a-basic-service.md

 # Testing the filter

 Now we have an implementation of the filter that is ready for inclusion into any FREME package.
 This section of the article shows how to write a simple FREME package to start the filter.
+Please have a look at [Creating and Running a FREME Package](../../freme-for-sysadmins/creating-and-running-a-freme-package.html) if you want to dig deeper into this.
 The files described here are not necessarily part of a FREME basic service.
 They are contained in the example only for demonstration purposes.

 [package.xml](https://github.com/freme-project/freme-examples/blob/master/logging-filter/src/main/resources/package.xml) defines a very simple FREME package.
 First like all FREME packages it loads `freme-common.xml`.
 Then it loads `test-helper.xml`.
 Further the package imports `example-logger.xml` to initialize the logging filter created in this guide.